-UX Tau A is a K2Ve star with two companions- UX Tau B at $\sim5\farcs8$ (itself a tight binary with $\sim0\farcs1$ separation) and UX Tau C at $\sim2\farcs7$ \citep{Kraus2009, Schaefer2014}.
-The system, at a distance of $139.92^{+2.0}_{-1.9}$, has a 98\% chance of residing within the 1-2 Myr \citep{Kenyon1995} Taurus-Auriga Association \citep{Gagne2018}.
-Submillimeter Array (SMA) images have revealed a disk of large grains with a cavity interior to $\sim{0\farcs18}$, a peak near $\sim{0\farcs23}$ and an outer extent of $\sim{0\farcs34}$ \citep{Andrews2011a}.
+UX~Tau~A is a K2Ve star with two companions- UX Tau B at $\sim5\farcs8$ (itself a tight binary with $\sim0\farcs1$ separation) and UX Tau C at $\sim2\farcs7$ \citep{Kraus2009, Schaefer2014}.
+The system, at a distance of 142.2$\pm$0.7 pc \citep[GAIA DR3;][]{Gaia2022}, has Gaia DR3 position and motion (see Table\ref{tab:sample}) consistent with membership in the 1-2 Myr \citep{Kenyon1995} Taurus-Auriga Association \citep[membership probability of 98.1\% per Banyan $\Sigma$;][]{Gagne2018} Submillimeter Array (SMA) images have revealed a disk of large grains with a cavity interior to $\sim{0\farcs18}$, a peak near $\sim{0\farcs23}$ and an outer extent of $\sim{0\farcs34}$ \citep{Andrews2011a}.
 Sub-mm gas emission \citep[1.3mm, CO (2-1) ALMA images;][]{Akeson2019} traces these structures closely.
-HiCIAO polarimetric imaging of the disk suggests that it is moderately inclined ($i = 46^{o}\pm2^{o}$) and extends from an IWA of 0\farcs16 to 0\farcs86, but the inner gap detected in thermal emission is not resolved \citep{Tanii2012}.
+HiCIAO polarimetric imaging of the disk suggests that it is moderately inclined ($i=46^{\circ}\pm2^{\circ}$) and extends from an IWA of 0\farcs16 to 0\farcs86, but the inner gap detected in thermal emission is not resolved \citep{Tanii2012}.

-\subsection{V1247 Ori}
+\subsection{V1247~Ori}

-V1247 Orionis is a single F0V star with a mass of $1.86\pm0.02 M_{\odot}$ and an age of $7.4\pm0.4 Myr$ \citep[estimated from PMS evolutionary tracks,][] {Kraus2013}.
-It resides at a distance of $398.38^{+9.82}_{-10.33}$ pc \citep[GAIA DR2,][]{GAIA2018} and has a 99.9\% chance of being a field star per Banyan $\Sigma$ \citep{Gagne2018}.
-In 2016, \citet{Ohta2016} observed the star in scattered NIR light, detecting an arc-like structure at $0\farcs28 \pm 0\farcs09$ spanning position angles from $60^{o}$ to $210^{o}$ \citep{Ohta2016}. \citet{Kraus2017} used ALMA to resolve the disk in $870 \mu$m continuum, CO 3-2, and H$_{12}$CO 4-3 emission.
-These images revealed an asymmetrical disk with a large crescent component at a separation of $0\farcs38$.
-The arc-like structure revealed in \citet{Ohta2016} lies interior to the millimeter arc and may represent an accretion stream onto a planet. \citet{Kraus2017} hypothesized that this emission represents a spiral arm inclined relative to the inner disk by approximately $17^{o}$, and simulations assuming a planet mass of 3 $M_{Jup}$ were able to reproduce these features to high accuracy.
+V1247 Orionis is a single F0V star with a mass of $1.86\pm0.02 M_{\odot}$ and an age of $7.4\pm0.4~Myr$ \citep[estimated from PMS evolutionary tracks;][] {Kraus2013}.
+It resides at a distance of 401.3$\pm$3.2 pc \citep[GAIA DR3;][]{Gaia2022} and resides within the $\epsilon$ Ori association \citep{Caballero2008}.
+In 2016, \citet{Ohta2016} observed the star in scattered NIR light, detecting an arc-like structure at $0\farcs28\pm0\farcs09$ spanning position angles from $60^{\circ}$ to $210^{\circ}$. \citet{Kraus2017} used ALMA to resolve the disk in $870 \mu$m continuum, CO 3-2, and H$_{12}$CO 4-3 emission.
+These images revealed an asymmetrical crescent at a separation of $0\farcs38$.
+The arc-like structure revealed in \citet{Ohta2016} lies interior to the millimeter arc and may represent an accretion stream onto a planet. \citet{Kraus2017} hypothesized that this emission represents a spiral arm inclined relative to the inner disk by approximately $17^{\circ}$, and simulations assuming a planet mass of 3 $M_{\rm{Jup}}$ were able to reproduce these features to high accuracy.

-\subsection{V4046 Sgr}
+\subsection{V4046~Sgr}